galvinradleyngo/dart/README.md

 Vitest and React Testing Library power the test suite.

+## Course History Resilience

+When a course is deleted, the app stages a copy of that deletion event in `localStorage` before it is sent to Firestore.
+If the remote write fails (for example, due to a lost connection), the backup entry is merged into the history dialog on the next load so the deletion still appears in the version history.
+After Firestore confirms the change, the local cache is refreshed with the canonical server copy so the version history remains populated even if you reload the page while offline.

 ## Milestone Templates

 The app now includes a library of reusable milestone templates.
 Selecting a template when adding a milestone will clone the milestone and its pre-defined tasks.
 You can also save any existing milestone as a new template.